oemof/tespy/doc/tutorials_examples/tutorial_heat_pump.rst

 ^^^^^^^^^^^^^

 After successfully modeling the heat pump in design and offdesign cases, you can now start using your model for further calculations.
-E. g., if you have a time series of required heat flow of your consumer, you can loop over the series and perform offdesign calculation adjusting the heat flow every time.
+E.g., if you have a time series of required heat flow of your consumer, you can loop over the series and perform offdesign calculation adjusting the heat flow every time.
 Of course, this is possible with every offdesign parameter.
 We provide the scripts